Are you getting ready to order a cover for your new book soon? Not sure what to prepare for the book cover design process?

 If you require ebook and print versions, you need to know the page size and count for each.
 You don’t need the page count if you’re starting early and don’t have the formatting done yet (in this case the designer can use a temporary spine whilst working on the general design).
 For the final product, though, you must provide both numbers.

 4. Will it be eBook or eBook and Print book?
 Whom will you use for printing the book?

 5. What Mood should the cover convey?

-Similarly to the genre, the mood is very important and has to convey the right impression.
-It needs to match the story, be easily understood and set the right expectations.
+Similar to the genre, the mood is very important and has to convey the right impression.
+It needs to match the story, be easily understood, and set the right expectations.

 Look at designers’ portfolios and decide what style you want.
-Do you like dark, gritty and different (like mine)?
+Do you like dark, gritty, and different (like mine)?
 Or do you prefer simplistic covers, more feminine designs, etc.?
 Do you need some specific style like Cozy Mysteries have or Noir Thrillers etc?

 Not all designers illustrate and not all illustrators do photoshopped covers.
 With some covers you might be better off getting an illustrator; for example, if you need a customized map or character drawing for a fantasy or sci-fi book (think of the Harry Potter covers with Phoenix drawn etc).
 Other covers use real images photo-manipulated together, such as most thrillers, the Fifty Shades of Grey series or Wool by Hugh Howey.